onzfonz/comp227/src/content/2/en/part2e.md

 Every CSS property is defined as a separate property of the JavaScript object.
 Numeric values for pixels can be simply defined as integers.
-One of the major differences compared to regular CSS, is that hyphenated (kebab case) CSS properties are written in camelCase.
+One of the major differences compared to regular CSS, is that hyphenated (*kebab-case*) CSS properties are written in *camelCase*.

-Next, we could add a "bottom block" to our application by creating a `Footer` component and defining the following inline styles for it:
+Next, we could add a "bottom block" to *App.jsx* by creating a `Footer` component and defining the following inline styles for it:

 ```js
 // highlight-start